apioo/fusio-docs/docs/backend/api/action/http-raw.md

 ### Body

-Contains a custom HTTP payload which is send to the url.
+Contains a custom HTTP payload which is sent to the url.
 You can access all values from the incoming HTTP request and place it in the request body i.e.

 ```xml